2. Start a Typical Workflow

 #>

-#> --- ComplexMap Workflow Complete ---The output, complexMapObject, is a formal
+#> --- ComplexMap Workflow Complete ---The Systems Biology Dashboard

 #> # ComplexMap Object (Physical-First Layout)